Term in office: 27/06/21 - 26/06/22 (Please see FAQs regarding having coursework to complete after this start date)

 - Support the committees of Oxford SU Campaigns

-- To work with course/department and Divisional Board Reps.
+- To work with postgraduate course and Divisional Board representatives.

 - To run and deliver projects arising from manifesto pledges and team priorities.